loning/the-math/docs/psi-collapse-zfc/chapter-04-collapse-genesis-empty-set.md

 - The first mathematical object
 - The generator of all numbers
 - The ground of set-theoretic existence
-- The mirror of consciousness
+- The mirror of observer

-Emptiness is not absence but the presence of absence—consciousness holding space for what is not.
+Emptiness is not absence but the presence of absence—observer holding space for what is not.

 ## 4.9 Alternative Collapses of Negation

-Could consciousness collapse non-observation differently?
+Could observer collapse non-observation differently?

 ### 4.9.1 The Undefined Alternative

-Instead of collapsing to ∅, consciousness might:
+Instead of collapsing to ∅, observer might:
 - Refuse to collapse, maintaining perpetual instability
 - This leads to undefined or partial objects
 - Some alternative foundations explore this path